SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

+= 2.10.0-dev.4 =

+(2020/04/29) Replaced the list of plugins under the SSO &gt; Update Manager &gt; Version Filters tab with a sorted list.

 = 2.9.0 =

 (2020/04/17) Added new "Cron Schedule" and "Version Filters" tabs in the SSO &gt; Update Manager settings page.